OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/end-user-group-mapping.md

 Click the **Group mappings** tab to display all group mapping for this group.
 In the Group mappings section, you can view all mappings, active mappings, or inactive mappings.
 An **Inactive** status indicates that the IdP and group aren't in the same stage.
 Hover over the Inactive status to learn what you need to fix to make the mapping active.

 To add a new mapping, click **Add mapping**.
 All fields are required.
 From the Provider drop-down, select a provider.
-Enter a **claim name** and a **group name**.
-Your IdP provides the claim value, which is the group claim (identifier) and the group name.
+Enter a **claim name** and a **Claim value (provider group)**.
+Your IdP provides the claim value, which is the group claim (identifier) and the Claim Name.

 <div class="info" markdown="1">

-For Azure AD (or Microsoft Entra) the claim value should be the Object Id of the group.
+For Azure AD (or Microsoft Entra) the claim value should be the Object Id of the group and the claim name should simply be "groups".

 </div>